 Data between a landed object and a DSN station, which is relayed through an orbiting spacecraft, may be unaccompanied or interspersed with data from other sources.
-At any specific time, a DSN station may be communication with one or more surface objects.
+At any specific time, a DSN station may be communicating with one or more surface objects.

 Proposals for missions employing relays should include their pro-rata share of the DSN station cost.
 Pass cost can be found by calculating the time required to return the total amount of relayed data, assuming that only this data being transmitted from the orbiting relay element or by assuming 1-hour, whichever is greater.
-Station configuration times need not be considered; however the base rate is increased depending upon the number of relay passes per week according to equation (2-1).
+Station configuration times need not be considered.
 Proposals should state their rationale and assumptions for their computed share of the DSN cost carefully, completely, and in sufficient detail so that evaluators can independently verify the computations.